 3. After your details, you will receive a link to forward to your guarantor, so they can provide their details for LendingMate to evaluate.

-5. Guarantor approval may take some time, but once it’s done, the loan is paid out within 24 hours (as the website claims).
+5. Guarantor approval may be instant or take some time, but once it’s done, the loan is paid out within 24 hours.
 Some borrowers have found the time to get the loan issued a bit longer than that.
+Note that the approval process depends on the applicant as they need to apply with a guarantor in mind.

 6. The loan is sent to the guarantor’s account, and not the borrowers.
 It’s done this way to avoid fraud.
 The guarantor can then transfer the money or hand over the cash to the borrower.